Skill

 Harness lets you install skills from two places:

-• Skill marketplaces — Git repo, Nacos, MySQL, classpath, custom backends
+• Skill marketplaces — Git repo, Nacos, MySQL, classpath, custom stores

 • Workspaceworkspace/skills/ is shared by everyone; <userId>/skills/ isolates per user